jirka-h/INSPIRO/README.md

 ```

 # Run it
-./inspiro.py
+`./inspiro.py`

 and check the images in `Images` directory.
-Delete intermediary files in `Temp` directory.
+Delete intermediary files in the `Temp` directory.

 `rm -rf Temp/*dat`

+Enjoy!